Imminent Death

 Vardaxoglou, London

-Fifty years ago, in 1975, Roger Hilton, one of the pioneering British artists of the 20th Century, died of a stroke aged 64 near St Ives.
-The artist had been confined to his bed in Cornwall due to severe illness since 1973, and was slowly losing the use of his arms and legs.
-He started to play with the poster paints given to his son at Christmas 1972, and what resulted is a series of electric and explicit gouaches exploring art, sex, life, and death.
-Animals, birds, nudes, and boats are expressed with apparent abandon but with great control.
-Hilton, who was a Prisoner of War for three years from 1942, was a painter previously versed in abstraction, yet this exhibition shows his exploration of raw figuration in his final days.
-The series of gouaches only ended with Hilton’s death in February 1975.
-Vardaxoglou is pleased to present a group of previously unseen gouaches from this period from the Estate of Roger Hilton.
-The paintings Hilton produced in this period show the artist’s determination to make art in the face of imminent death.
+Fifty years ago, in 1975, Roger Hilton died of a stroke aged 64 at his home near St Ives.
+The artist had been confined to his bed in Cornwall due to severe mental and physical illness since 1973 and was slowly losing the use of his arms and legs.
+He began to play with paints given to his son at Christmas 1972, resulting in a series of gouaches exploring art, sex, life, and death.
+Animals, birds, figures, and boats are expressed with apparent abandon yet with great control.
+The bedroom became his studio, allowing him to work whenever he felt inclined, whether during the day or in the middle of the night.
+Like Picasso, artistic frenzy and freedom characterised the final years of Hilton’s life; he completely detached himself from the expectations of critics and colleagues.

 For further information please contact info@vardaxoglou.com.